fightforthefuture/votebot-www/app/_states/nh.md

 ---
 layout: state
 state: New Hampshire
-title: New Hampshire Voter Registration
+title: Voting in New Hampshire
 redirect_from: /NH/
 locale: en
 heading: New Hampshire prefers that you register in person
-suppress_affirm: true
 ---

 ## Voter ID